goauthentik/authentik/website/integrations/services/minio/index.md

 -   Scopes: `openid, email, profile, minio`
 -   Redirect URI: `https://minio.company/oauth_callback`

-Finally, click the save button and follow the instructions in the popup to restart your instance.
+Finally, click **Save** and follow the instructions in the popup to restart your instance.

 ### Command Line